confluentinc/ksql/docs/developer-guide/serialization.rst

     CREATE STREAM x (ID BIGINT, NAME STRING, AGE INT) WITH (VALUE_FORMAT='JSON', ...);

-And a Avro record serialized with the schema:
+And an Avro record serialized with the schema:

 .. code:: json